ClearlyDazed/samsungTVlegacy/README.rst

 Library usage
 =============

-samsungctl_legacy can be imported as a Python 3 library:
+samsungctl-legacy can be imported as a Python 3 library:

 .. code-block:: python

-    import samsungctl_legacy
+    import samsungctl-legacy

 A context managed remote controller object of class ``Remote`` can be constructed using the ``with`` statement: